 This is La Vagotière, a lovely 18th Century country house surrounded by 40 green acres of woods, fields and tranquillity – the perfect contrast to the buzz of the Race, but only 20 minutes from the Le Mans 24 Hours Circuit

-The main house has 7 bedrooms, 5 bathrooms and normally sleeps 14 guests (one single and one double bed can be added for occasional use)
+The main house has 7 bedrooms, 5 bathrooms and normally sleeps 14 guests (one single and one double bed in separate rooms can be added for occasional use)

 We’re not a hotel or just a B&B.

 We work with you, making sure that your guests’ stay during the Le Mans 24 Hours race goes just how you want it to.